Improve Patient outcomes

 Our main focus is to improve patient outcomes and find a cure for people living with IBD.

 ANZIBDC, in partnership with Crohn’s Colitis Cure charity, have developed a new comprehensive cloud-based custom IBD Clinical Management Software called Crohn’s Colitis Care (CCCare).

 CCCare is designed with the aim to improve quality of IBD care around Australia New Zealand by making it more consistent and evidence based; as well as assisting research by enabling better data management.

-CCCare has been implemented at Royal Adelaide Hospital (SA) and Liverpool Hospital (NSW), St Vincent’s Hospital Sydney (NSW), Royal Brisbane & Women’s Hospital (QLD) and St John of God Hospital Perth (WA).
-Currently over 2500 patients onboarded CCCare will be deployed across ANZ in the near future.
+CCCare has been implemented at Royal Adelaide Hospital (SA), Liverpool Hospital (NSW), St Vincent’s Hospital Sydney (NSW), Royal Brisbane & Women’s Hospital (QLD) and St John of God Hospital Perth (WA).
+Currently over 2500 patients onboarded CCCare will be deployed across ANZ in 2020.

 ANZIBDC has bio-specimens (DNA) stored on approximately 8000 IBD patients, which are linked to their disease behaviour and therapy over time.
 Each ANZIBDC site contributes patient DNA, phenotype data and biological samples (such as blood, stool and tissue samples).
 By pooling these resources, ANZIBDC can undertake more complex and powerful research.